adwyte/Odoo-SynergySphere/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check our issues page.

 ---
-Built with ❤️ by Team SynergySphere
+Built with ❤️ by Team Invictus_Crew